gokberkgunes/hugo-personal-website/own-website/content/posts/extract-pattern-from-file-and-text.md

 >  * priority.session = "1008"
 {{< /highlight >}}

+### Turning Selected Line to Regex
-This piece of text is actually output from Wireplumber's inspect command.
-Now, we want to extract what `alsa.card_name` is equal to.
-First let's generate the regex equivalent that exact line.
+This piece of text is actually the output of Wireplumber's inspect command on my machine with some truncated parts.
+Now, suppose that we want to extract what `alsa.card_name` is equal to.
+First, we need to  generate the regex equivalent that exact line.

 ```text